 Dedicate a freezer container for storing opened bags of white rice, date it, and use it up within two years.

 This is particularly true for brown rice, which is more susceptible to bugs.
 Brown rice is processed and sold with the hull on, which provides pest eggs a place to hide.

 Once cooked, brown rice can be stored in the refrigerator for up to four days.
-Per Alice Henneman with the University of Nebraska-Lincoln, storing brown rice in a shallow dish will reduce the risk of clumping into an unusable mass.
+Storing brown rice in a shallow dish will reduce the risk of clumping into an unusable mass.